Brighton (Vic.)

 An assessment of population growth drivers in Brighton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the Brighton (Vic.) statistical area (Lv2), and new addresses validated by AreaSearch since the Census, Brighton's population is estimated at around 26,257 as of Nov 2025.
-This reflects an increase of 3,005 people (12.9%) since the 2021 Census, which reported a population of 23,252 people.
-The change is inferred from the resident population of 25,564 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 279 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,137 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Brighton's growth rate of 12.9% since the 2021 census exceeded both the SA4 region (8.5%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Brighton's population is estimated at around 26,301 as of Feb 2026.
+This reflects an increase of 3,049 people (13.1%) since the 2021 Census, which reported a population of 23,252 people.
+The change is inferred from the resident population of 25,564, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 294 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,142 persons per square kilometer, placing Brighton in the upper quartile relative to national locations assessed by AreaSearch.
+Brighton's growth of 13.1% since the 2021 census exceeded the SA4 region (8.7%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, the Brighton (Vic.)
-(SA2) is expected to expand by 2,660 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.9% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, Brighton is expected to expand by 2,660 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.7% in total over the 17 years.

 Frequently Asked Questions - Population